 The setting of Paʻiloa Beach is striking: turquoise waves crashing against midnight-black sand in a small cove fringed by thick tropical greenery.
 Yep, the wild beauty of the prettiest black sand beach in Maui is a fitting end to a drive on the Road to Hana.

-But be forewarned: the sand and black pebbles that underlie this beach in Waiʻanapanapa State Park are not cushiony-soft, and swimming is also a challenge.
+But be forewarned: the sand and black pebbles on this beach in Waiʻanapanapa State Park are not cushiony-soft.
+Swimming is also a challenge.
 The sea here has a vicious shore dump and undertow, with a bottom that drops quickly, and water conditions that are challenging even for strong swimmers.

-After walking across the beach and exploring the sea arch – watch your head! – you might have the best experience along park trails, which overlook the cove.
-They also pass by an unpredictable blowhole and cool sea caves.
-Note that the park implemented an advance reservation system in 2021 and also added admission and parking fees.
+After walking across the beach and exploring the sea arch (watch your head!), you’ll find some of the best experiences along the park’s trails, which offer stunning views of the cove.
+These trails also lead to an unpredictable blowhole and intriguing sea caves.

 You may also like: